 Examples of Security flaws in an application

 1) A Student Management System is insecure if ‘Admission’ branch can edit the data of ‘Exam’ branch

 2) An ERP system is not secure if DEO (data entry operator) can generate ‘Reports’

-3) An online Shopping Mall has no security if customer’s Credit Card Detail is not encrypted
+3) An online Shopping Mall has no security if the customer’s Credit Card Detail is not encrypted

 4) A custom software possess inadequate security if an SQL query retrieves actual passwords of its users